anh4n/agile-card-generator/README.md

 ### 4. Templates ###

-You can edit an issue template by clicking on `Edit Templates`.
+You can edit an issue template by clicking on `Edit Story Templates` or `Edit Task Template`.
 Templates are created with [PDF Make](https://pdfmake.github.io/docs/).
 In the templates you can use [Handlebars](https://handlebarsjs.com/) expressions.

+**Plase note**: Story Templates and Task Templates sharing the same styles.

 There are some predefined Handlebars expressions and helpers: